MicrosoftDocs/azure-stack-docs/AKS-Hybrid/enable-authentication-microsoft-entra-id.md

     az aksarc get-credentials --resource-group myResourceGroup --name myAKSCluster
     ```

-2. Follow the instructions to sign in.

-3. View the nodes in the cluster with the `kubectl get nodes` command:
+2. View the nodes in the cluster with the `kubectl get nodes` command and follow the instructions to sign in.

     ```azurecli
     kubectl get nodes